English: Fleeceflower roots

 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such fleeceflower roots are thought to target the Heart, the Kidney and the Liver.
+As such He Shou Wu is thought to target the Heart, the Kidney and the Liver.
 In addition to regulating Blood flow, in TCM the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
 The Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
 The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.

 The stilbene glycoside from Polygonum multiflorum Thunb possesses high in vivo antioxidant activity.1